 Next on our list is Japanese.
 There are several reasons why English speakers find this language difficult to master.
 Let me give you three starting with the writing system.

 Unlike English, Japanese has more than one writing system — three to be exact.
 Two of these, Hiragana and Katakana, are phonetic, which means words are pronounced as they are spelled.

 In Hirigana , for instance, the word « hirigana » is written as « ひらがな », with each character representing each of the four syllables.

 The other one is called Kanji, which is a pictographic alphabet.
 This writing system is based on Chinese.
-That alone should give you a hint that this is not an easy match for anyone.
+That alone hints at its complexity.

 With Kanji, you’ll have to be familiar with more than 2,000 characters, each one having more than one reading.
 The word « 木 », for instance, which means «tree», can be read as either « ki » or « moku ».